jaykay12/tech/_posts/2025-08-04-apache-spark.md

 Immutable, fault-tolerant and distributed collection of objects that can be operated on in parallel.

 RDDs are the building blocks of any Spark application.
 RDDs Stands for:
-- Resilient: Fault tolerant and is capable of rebuilding data on failure
+- **Resilient**: Fault tolerant and is capable of rebuilding data on failure
-- Distributed: Data present in the multiple nodes of a cluster
+- **Distributed**: Data present in the multiple nodes of a cluster
-- Dataset: Collection of partitioned data and values
+- **Dataset**: Collection of partitioned data and values

 ![rdd-1](../assets/images/SPARK-7.png)

 Once an RDD is created, it becomes immutable.
-Immutable object - whose state cannot be modified after it is created, but they can surely be transformed.
+`Immutable object - whose state cannot be modified after it is created, but they can surely be transformed.`

-There are 2 ways to create RDDs
+There are 2 ways to create RDDs:
-− Parallelizing an existing collection in your driver program
+- Parallelizing an existing collection in your driver program
 - Referencing a dataset in an external storage system, such as a shared file system, HDFS, HBase, etc.

 ![rdd-2](../assets/images/SPARK-19.png)